 But if your business, as usual, is Instagram, if you’re making a living or even a significant side hustle off of the app, what then?
 I decided to ask a handful of Instagram influencers how they’ve been affected by the great Instagram Blackout of 2019.

 “I had just gotten off a flight and landed in Miami and thought my service was down,” said Alyssa Amoroso, fashion and lifestyle blogger behind the 155k-follower account @publyssity.
-“Sometimes after [my phone is] on airplane mode, it takes time to kick back in.”
+“Sometimes after on airplane mode, it takes time to kick back in.”
 Thinking it was a temporary glitch in her service, Amoroso kept refreshing the app, and then, restarted her phone.
 When that didn’t work, panic.
 “My immediate thought was, “sh*t, did my Instagram get hacked or taken down?’”

 “That’s when I tried logging into a different account and had no luck with that one either.”
 Then, she says, “as anyone would do, I went to Twitter and searched ‘Instagram down’ to see if that was the issue.”
 At that point in time, the outage didn’t have a name yet—it was simply an error stopping accounts everywhere in their tracks.

 Carolyn Vazzana, author of Making It In Manhattan and the fashion blogger who runs @cvazzana, home to 226.1k followers, sensed the chaos to come the night before, on Tuesday night.
 “I first noticed something was up because I kept getting an error message every time I tried to comment,” she says.
-“Then [the next day] I noticed it wasn’t connecting and no new posts were showing up.”
+“Then I noticed it wasn’t connecting and no new posts were showing up.”
 Vazzana realized the problem wasn’t unique for her, though, and that the whole platform was down.

 Instagram going dark can pose problems to influencers, with varying degrees of urgency.
 Vazzana says that not being able to post all day is “extremely rare”—she typically posts on her feed once or twice a day and uploads Stories on a consistent basis throughout the day—but admits, “I didn’t worry too much since it’s down for everyone.”
 She breathed a sigh of relief.
 Everyone was dealing with this.

 Jeff Perla, founder of @thetravelinbum, the Instagram account for the blog of the same name that shares user-submitted coming out stories alongside photos of their bare butts, echoes that the blackout was a pain in the ass.
-He says he woke up Wednesday morning “thinking I was gonna have a super productive day, and [then] Instagram told me ‘no, you’re not going to.’”
+He says he woke up Wednesday morning “thinking I was gonna have a super productive day, and Instagram told me ‘no, you’re not going to.’”
 Among his to-do list: secure talent for the drag brunch he hosts on Sundays at Toro Loco, find new guests for his podcast launching next week.
 It also f*cked up his sponsored content.
 “I post sponsored polls on my Story and I do about 15-20,” Perla explains.
 “Once social media stopped at 11 I could no longer finish the topic of the day like I was supposed to.”

 No way to coordinate photoshoots (because you failed to get someone’s phone number)?
 No way to promote your podcast?
 No sponcon??
 That’s every influencer’s worst nightmare.
 It’s #millennialproblems personified.
 It’s easy to poke fun, but remember: it wasn’t just elite twentysomethings taking smiling-laughing-away photos who were affected by the blackout.
 It also came for our memes.
 Popular memer @sluttypuffin missed out on posting his usual 4-6 feed posts and 20-30 stories for the day during the blackout.
 That’s four to six pictures you could have laughed at and DM’d to your friends, or an average of five breaks from the crushing monotony of your desk job.
 Furthermore, he says he had “a few ongoing things” he was supposed to post for partners (another word for advertisers), but couldn’t.
 “I kinda chalked it up to being a sign from God that I needed to chill on Insta,” he says.